bogdanmatra/angular-http-loading/README.md

 # angular-http-loading
 Angular interceptor for all HTTP calls in order to show a loading icon/animation.

-As many calls as you may have in parallel, the loader will stick to the screen and disappear when they finished.
+As many calls as you may have in parallel, the loader will stick to the screen and disappear when they are finished.

 * How to use: